wabbajack-tools/mod-lists/rge/readme.md

 You can just remove the MO2 folder and be done with it.
 SKSE and ENB files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ENB.

+## Credits and Thanks

+The Phoenix Flavor by Phoenix - General ideas and awesomesauce derived therefrom Lotus by erri120 - README format and being a cool dood Total - Being a helpful dood
+Halgari and everyone the WJ Team - Wabbajack is awesome and so are you

 ## Contact

 I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack).